Click here to view Thomas J. Brewer’s Resume as a PDF for printing.

 - A dispute between a Class I railroad and eleven short lines over interpretation of the rate provisions in their freight operating agreements (Neutral Panelist).

-- An international arbitration between British, Israeli and U.S. investors in a commercial real estate project related to alleged breaches of the parties’ development agreements, fiduciary duties and capital call obligations (Neutral Panelist).
+- An international arbitration between British, Israeli and U.S. investors in a commercial real estate project in Nevada related to alleged breaches of the parties’ development agreements, fiduciary duties and capital call obligations (Neutral Panelist).

 - An international arbitration between U.S. and Korean parties alleging breaches of long-term international supply contracts for zinc concentrates (Panel Chair).